HomeGuidesAPI ReferenceChangelog

 2. If you have your own solar model, you can use our API to pass in your own estimated hourly production for a typical year.

-3. Alternatively, you can use our File Uploader to pass in a CSV, a PVSyst file, or a PVSIM file and we'll automatically parse and load it.
+3. Alternatively, you can use our File Uploader to pass in a CSV, a PVSyst file, or a Helioscope file and we'll automatically parse and load it into a profile.

 4. You can use our Typical Solar Production data, which is a first-pass easy approximation and suitable for market assessments and marketing.

-For this tutorial, we will use #1, our integration of NREL PVWatts API.
-More specifically, we will model a 3 kW PV system facing south with a 20-degree tilt.
-Here's how you request it.
+For this tutorial, you will use option 1, the integrated NREL PVWatts API.
+More specifically, you will model a 2.65 kW PV system with a 170-degree azimuth and 17-degree tilt.
+Use this request:

 PUT /rest/v1/profiles